Please note this page was last updated in 2016 but most of the data is still true.

 We began going on Support in October 2012 when we started our full time cross cultural training.

 How long does it take for you to receive my gift?
-It can take us up to two weeks from the time you give for us to know that you have given.
+It can take us up to a month from the time you give for us to know that you have given.
 This is because your gifts are all processed through our organization (which is why they are tax deductible) and so alot depends on their processing times and the time it takes us to “sync” our database with theirs.

 Do you get notes I write on my donation?
 Yes!
 Our donor care department emails us those right away so we often see your notes before our database sees your gifts!